The virtual element method on polygonal pixel-based tessellations: Numerical results

 \subsection{Test 2 -- Bean domain}

-In this test we consider a domain with a corner with interior angle equals to $3\pi/2$, obtained as the union of a quarter of a disk with two half disks.
-The load is zero, and the non homogeneous Dirichlet data is chosen so that the solution (see Figure \ref{fig:solfagiolo}) is
+In this test we consider a { non convex} domain with a corner with interior angle equals to $3\pi/2$, obtained as the union of a quarter of a disk with two half disks: